-The designated administrator taking the complaint will ask the complainant questions to assess whether there is a threat to the complainant and/or other members of the community and take appropriate action to protect the complainant and/or others as needed.

-If interim safety measures, administrative changes and/or academic changes are needed in order to protect the rights of either party at any stage of the process, they will be made by the appropriate administrators.
-These changes should be discussed with the appropriate parties: Provost, EOD Director, Dean, Associate Deans, or Director for Human Resources at JPL.
-Changes might include transfer of supervisory or evaluative responsibility regarding grading, supervision, tenure review, letters of recommendation, changes to office assignments and/or counseling.
-For students, these changes might include the complainant's option to avoid contact with the respondent, and changes to classes and/or housing.
-When taking steps to separate a complainant and respondent,
+Caltech will take prompt measures to protect the rights of both the complainant and the respondent.
+Caltech will immediately assess whether there is a threat to the complainant and/or other members of the community and will take steps necessary to address such risk.
+These steps may include interim safety measures to provide for the safety of individuals and the campus community.
+Interim safety measures, administrative changes and/or academic changes can be made at any stage in the process to protect the rights of either party.
+They will be made by the appropriate administrators.
+These changes should be discussed with the appropriate parties: Provost, EOD Director, Dean, Associate Deans, Associate Vice President for Human Resources on campus, or Director for Human Resources at JPL.
+Changes might include transfer of supervisory or evaluative responsibility regarding grading, supervision, tenure review, letters of recommendation, and/ or changes to office assignments.
+For students, these changes might include the complainant's option to avoid contact with the respondent via a "no contact" order from the Deans, changes to classes and/or housing, as well as other changes that are appropriate.
+When taking steps to separate a complainant and respondent, Caltech will endeavor to minimize the burden on the complainant.
+Care will be taken to protect both parties with the greatest degree of confidentiality.